age-bijkaart/cbuf/cbuf.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).
 <br/>
-Note that cloning a 'subclass', i.e. a circular buffer with extra data properties, will usually work using <code>CBUF.clone</code> but this should be verified.
+Note that cloning a 'subclass', i.e. a circular buffer with extra data properties, will usually work using `CBUF.clone` but this should be verified.
 E.g. an extra array data property will need extra code to clone its contents.